saptarshibasu/cassandra-study/README.md

 * Key CSQL shell commands
   * **CONSISTENCY** - Sets the consistency level for CQL commands.
 SERIAL & LOCAL_SERIAL settings suport only read transactions
   * **COPY** - Imports and exports CSV data
-  * **DESCRIBE** - Provides information about the connected Cassandra cluster and objects within the cluster
+  * **DESCRIBE** - Provides information about the connected Cassandra cluster and objects within the cluster (SCHEMA, CLUSTER, KEYSPACE, TABLE, INDEX, MATERIALIZED VIEW, TYPE, FUNCTION, AGGREGATE)
   * **SERIAL CONSISTENCY** - Sets consistency for lightweight transactions (LWT)
   * **SOURCE** - Executes a file containing CQL statements

 ## Operations

 * Trigerring Auto Entropy repair - `nodetool repair`
+* Calculating Partition Size - `No. of rows * (No. of columns - No. of primary key columns - No. of static columns) + No. of static columns`

 ## Hardware